urbanjost/M_starpac/README.md

                                       ===

  UFSFS:   Compute and optionally  print a univariate Fourier  spectrum analysis
-          of a series using user-supplied control values; use FFT  for computa- tions; return Fourier spectrum and corresponding frequencies
+          of a series using user-supplied control values; use FFT  for computations; return Fourier spectrum and corresponding frequencies

           INTEGER LAGS(nw)
           <real> YFFT(nfft), SPCF(nf,nw), FREQ(nf)